fishcus/KAP-manual/en/appendix/customized_build_dev_guide.en.md

 }
 ```

 Parameter *segmentRange* contains the range start value and end value of type Long for a segment.
-Before writing the code to implement the Java class, we have to decide how this range maps to the columns for new data filter.
+Before writing the code to implement the Java class, we have to decide how this range maps to the columns for data filtering.

 In this example, we can define start and end to be a 10-digits number, the first 6 digits is *MONTH_ID* and later 4 digits is *BATCH_ID*.
 So below are the *segmentRange* examples when submitting a cube build job: